schmonz/cvs-for-gits/README.md

 For `cvs diff`, output is colorized and paged just like `git diff`.
 You'll need `colordiff` and `less` installed.
 (You might need to configure `colordiff` to use `git diff` colors.)

+`cvs show` works a bit like `git show`: without arguments, or with the argument `HEAD`, it shows the latest commitdiff. `cvs show HEAD^` shows the previous one, as you might expect, and `cvs show HEAD~2` the one before that.
+You'll need `cvsps` installed.

 ## Improvements

 If the wrapper interferes with anything you use `cvs` for, that's a bug.
 I'll also want to hear about `cvs` tasks we might be able to make easier.